When Will Lin Manuel Miranda Be On His Dark Materials?

 Fans of Phillip Pullman’s fantasy series His Dark Materials have been waiting a long time for a screen adaptation that does the books justice.
-Hamilton fans, though, have been waiting a long time, too, and they may have one question for HBO’s eight-part series: when is Lin-Manuel Miranda showing up?
-The Broadway star has been heavily featured in promotional materials for the show, but the series is two episodes in and he hasn’t arrived.
-How much longer do mom and dad have to wait to see Alexander Hamilton arrive in Lyra Belacqua’s world of Gyptians, stolen children, and those animal spirits known as daemons?
+Hamilton fans, though, have been waiting a long time, too, and they may have one question for The BBC’s eight-part series: when is Lin-Manuel Miranda showing up?
+The Broadway star has been heavily featured in promotional materials for the show, but the series is three episodes in and he hasn’t arrived.
+How much longer do mum and dad have to wait to see Alexander Hamilton arrive in Lyra Belacqua’s world of Gyptians, stolen children, and those animal spirits known as daemons?

 Advertisement